ShamylZakariya/wgpu_demo/notes.md

 	- would be nice to have a "main" camera

 - investigate migration to `tao` from winit.
+	- HORRIBLE flicker
+	- mouse input not working

+- wgsl spec says we can use mat4x4<f32>, mat3x3<f32>

 THEN we can use "camera" with depth textures to render shadows